mattduffield/validator/README.md

-# validator
+#Welcome to the Validator!
 This is a functional styled validation engine.

-##Welcome to the Validator!
-This library is an attempt to create a functional, easy to use, validation library that has a very small implementation footprint.
+It is an attempt to create a functional, easy to use, validation library that has a very small implementation footprint.
 It is the goal of this library to remove as much ceremony as possible and allow for rich validation operations.

 Given the following customer object: